ualsbombe/2025_advanced_cognitive_neuroscience/README.md

 #### Local environment

-For maximum compatibility, make sure you have Python **3.12.3** installed (that is what Coder Python 1.103.1 is using). `requirements.txt` is the same as on UCloud.
+For maximum compatibility, make sure you have Python **3.12.3** installed (that is what Coder Python 1.103.1 is using).
+`requirements.txt` is the same as on UCloud.
-**Remember**, no sensitive data locally; that is no FreeSurfer data.
+**Remember**, no sensitive data locally; that is, no FreeSurfer data.
 I recommend Power Shell on Windows.

 Then run: